sy2002/QNICE-FPGA/vhdl/vga/README.md

 This block receives configuration signals from the `vga_register_map` block (via "Clock Domain Crossing") as well as reads from the four parts of the Video RAM (Display RAM, Font RAM, Palette RAM, and Sprite RAM).
 From these, this block generates the VGA output signals.
-This block consists of these three sub
+This block consists of these four sub
 blocks:
 * `vga_pixel_counters`
 * `vga_text_mode`